prasen832/Awishcar/README.md

 4. Column H&I should be stored as id , hence create the id of your own
 5. Column J needs to be split into first name and last name

-Following are the target columns
+#### Following are the target columns
-Permit 	Please map these fields to the column in Sheet 1 Parcel number
+Please map these fields to the column in Sheet 1
+1. Permit
+2. Parcel number
-Location
+3. Location
-Bussiness Name
+4. Bussiness Name
-B Type Id
+5. B Type Id
-B Use id
+6. B Use id
-Applicant First Name
+7. Applicant First Name
-Applicant Last Name
+8. Applicant Last Name

-Figure if anyy pattern exists between Column G and remaing columns
+Figure if any pattern exists between Column G and remaining columns

 The cells which are missing data need to be notified to the customer, figure out a way to give insight to the about missing data.